 6: As I always say, find a place where you can play to your strengths.

-Thanks largely to my youth group, movie editing is one of my strengths.
-(Our youngsters have made a horror flick with Teletubbies.
+Thanks largely to my Boys’ Brigade company, movie editing is one of my strengths.
+(Our young people have made a horror flick with Teletubbies.
 We’ve also made a nice little movie called The Cuddly Games: our own version of The Hunger Games where the fighters were all cuddly toys.
 It really helps that my odd sense of humour aligns so well with theirs.)

 Now, this camp has the onsite technology to make Tagesvideos (‘daily videos’, although strictly speaking they’re not daily).
 And in recent years, I’ve been in charge of them.
 I take a load of funny photos and videos during the day, edit them together over music, and show it to the kids last thing before bed.